Convicted murderer Joshua Wade finally got what he wanted.

 Despite Wade's claims of discomfort due to notoriety, he had previously found himself involved in a civil suit brought against the state by an inmate who accused Wade and others of sexually assaulting him while incarcerated.

 Anchorage attorney Sam Fortier said a former client tipped him off about an inmate that the DOC was failing to protect.
-The department filed a complaint against the alleged sex abusers, thus making Wade a third-party defendant to the case.
+The Department of Corrections filed a complaint against the alleged sex abusers, thus making Wade a third-party defendant to the case.

 The victim was a small man who suffers from fetal alcohol syndrome.
 Fortier said the man, who has been in and out of jail for breaking probation conditions, was severely mentally disabled, which made him an easy target for predatory inmates.